 If you do not give instructions to your broker, your broker will still be able to vote your shares with respect to certain "discretionary" items.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal 2) is considered a discretionary item.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2) is considered a discretionary item.
 Accordingly, your broker may vote your shares in its discretion with respect to that matter even if you do not give voting instructions on Proposal 2.

-However, under applicable stock exchange rules that regulate voting by registered brokerage firms, the election of our nominees to serve as Class II directors (Proposal 1) is not considered to be a discretionary item.
+However, under applicable stock exchange rules that regulate voting by registered brokerage firms, the election of our nominees to serve as Class III directors (Proposal 1) is not considered to be a discretionary item.
 Accordingly, if you do not give your broker voting instructions on Proposal 1, your broker may not vote your shares with respect to this matter and your shares will be counted as "broker non-votes" with respect to the proposal.
 A "broker non-vote" occurs when shares held by a broker are not voted with respect to a particular proposal because the broker does not have or did not exercise discretionary authority to vote on the matter and has not received voting instructions from its clients.

 Regardless of whether your shares are held in street name, you are welcome to attend the meeting.
 You may not vote shares held in street name in person at the meeting, however, unless you obtain a legal proxy, executed in your favor, from the holder of record (i.e., your broker).
-A legal proxy is not the form of proxy included with this proxy statement.
+A legal proxy is not the form of proxy included with this proxy statement and is not the "voting instruction form" that is supplied to you by your brokerage firm.